Crimix/qmk_userspace/features/shortcuts/readme.md

 # Crimix's shortcuts

 ## Usage
-First follow the [General readme]{https://github.com/Crimix/qmk_userspace/tree/common/features/readme.md}
-Then include it as the following:
+Include it as the following:

 ### keymap.c
 Include the `shortcuts.h`